Plantar Fasciitis and Heel Spurs

 These risk factors alter the mechanics at the foot and place loads on the plantar fascia that it is not equip to deal with.
 Due to the change in force load and direction, the plantar fascia can be damaged.
 Over an extended period of time this can result in chronic changes to the tissue, leading to plantar fasciitis.

 Ultrasound scans are routinely used in confirming a diagnosis of plantar fasciitis.
 If found, the scan will show a swelling of the plantar fascia and occasionally, in chronic conditions, calcification or tears in the tissue.
-X-ray scans are also use frequently and can show the presence of a bone spur near the attachment site of the plantar fascia on the heel bone.
+X-ray scans are also used frequently and can show the presence of a bone spur near the attachment site of the plantar fascia on the heel bone.

-Whilst, heel spurs can be related to the abnormal tension placed on the foot and plantar fascia, they have been observed in healthy pain free feet.
-Therefore, the presence of a heel spur cannot always provide an accurate verdict of causation of pain or further confirm the diagnosis of plantar fasciitis.
+Whilst heel spurs can be related to the abnormal tension placed on the foot and plantar fascia, the relationship between plantar fasciitis and heel spurs cannot always be assumed, considering heel spurs have also been observed in healthy, pain free feet.

 Plantar fasciitis can be extremely debilitating and painful.
-It is a relief then to know, that most people who suffer from the condition can be treated effectively with a significant reduction in symptoms through physiotherapy.
+It is a relief then to know, that most people who suffer from the condition can be treated effectively with a significant reduction in symptoms through plantar fasciitis physiotherapy.

 Like most conditions, the longer the condition has been around, the longer it will often take to heal and that is why early intervention is always important.